We're involved in loads of stuff! Click on each picture to find out more about our projects.

 The way we structure our community work can be explained by the following tiered delivery model;

 Direct Delivery: Anything that Oasis Hub Bath deliver directly and independently, even if other organisations are involved.
-This includes projects such as Make Lunch and our School Shoe distribution project.
+This includes projects such as Make Lunch and our Oasis Pantry.

 Partnership Delivery: Projects and services we co-deliver with one or more partner agency or organisation.
-This includes our Kinship Carers Support Group and the Oasis Pantry which is launching in 2020.
+This includes our Kinship Carers Support Group.

 Private Hire – the private rental of our community spaces to individuals and organisations which provides income for the above tiers.
 This includes bookings for meetings or events such as birthday parties, film nights and conferences.